 Step 2: Prep your planner.

 What you’re able to accomplish depends on how much time is available to you.
 Sounds simple, right?
-Yet many ADDers overestimate the amount of time they have — because they fail to recognize how many hours of each day are already “booked” with regular obligations, appointments, events, and tasks.
+Yet many ADHDers overestimate the amount of time they have — because they fail to recognize how many hours of each day are already “booked” with regular obligations, appointments, events, and tasks.

 Sit down with your calendar, personal digital assistant (PDA), or daily planner, and enter all the time- and date-specific items, such as events, birthdays, anniversaries, due dates, meetings, or appointments, one week at a time.
 Schedule in all the daily and weekly chores you routinely do, as well — shopping for groceries, exercising, balancing your checkbook, and so on.

 Once you’ve entered all your time-sensitive and everyday tasks in your calendar, you’ll be able to see, at a glance, how much time you really have to work with.

 Now you have two things: a master list of everything you need to do AND a calendar that tells you how much time is available to you each day.

 ADHDers often have unrealistic expectations of what they can accomplish in a single day.
 But biting off more than you can chew sets you up for failure.
 To figure out your daily action plan, look at today’s page in your calendar or planner and then review the A- and B-priorities on your master list.

 Estimate how many high-priority master-list items you can fit around your scheduled tasks.
 Ask yourself, “Given the things I already have scheduled today, is my plan practical?”
 Consider these points:

 - Plan to do less than you think you might be able to accomplish.
 That way, you’ll have a “cushion” in case you’re waylaid by heavy traffic, a sick child, or some other unforeseeable problem.